 Sixty facts about a royal marriage

 Buckingham Palace has revealed 60 facts to mark the diamond wedding anniversary of the Queen and Duke of Edinburgh.
+THE ENGAGEMENT1.The Queen is the first British monarch to have celebrated a diamond wedding anniversary.

 2. Princess Elizabeth and Philip first met when they attended the wedding of Philip's cousin, Princess Marina of Greece to The Duke of Kent, who was an uncle of Princess Elizabeth, in 1934.